-If you children face learning challenges, don’t come in expecting to “fix them” in a year.
+If you children face learning challenges, don’t come in expecting to fix all their problems in a year.
 Set a few goals.
 Chapter 11 of my book, Homeschooling Your Struggling Learner, explains how to do this.

 Consider emotional, moral and practical goals, not just academic goals:

 - Emotional: If your child has become discouraged by school, or thinks he is stupid, imagine restoring a love of learning.
 Imagine nurturing a love of education.
 Build on their passions.
-Read the memoirs of the Suskind family and the Barnett families for two examples.
+Read my reviews of the memoirs of the Suskind family and the Barnett families for two examples.

 - Moral: Struggling with discouragement, many of our kids don’t recognized how important character is, because they’ve focused on their academic troubles.
 In my new book, Encouraging Your Child, I talk about what and how to praise.